 Science: gathering information about bird's and the nests they build

-Technology: layering and gluing the nest materials
+Technology: gluing the nest materials

 Engineering: planning and building the nest